 “At your sister’s wedding.
 We had a deep conversation about the lack of diversity in the desserts of our respective regions of the country.
 I was up visiting for a couple of weeks with my parents and Emmy had invited me to tag along.”

-Suddenly I remembered the exchange – an exchange held when I was in the midst of one of the most confusing times of my life, imprisoned in a loveless, abusive marriage and unsure what to do about it.
-My distracted mindset would have accounted for my failure to notice Judson’s appearance at the time.
+Suddenly I remembered the exchange–an exchange held amid one of the most confusing times of my life, imprisoned in a loveless, abusive marriage and unsure what to do about it.

 “Yes, we did!”
 I said.
 “Cottage cheese fruit salad for us up north and red velvet cake for the South.”